 ProjectManager is more than just the best project management tool available, it’s also a complete library of free project management templates, blogs, guides and eBooks to answer all your project management questions.
 Here are only some of them.

 Our free business case template helps project managers and business professionals explain to stakeholders and investors why their project or proposal is a sound investment.

 This project proposal template is a document that outlines a project plan and the benefits that it could bring to an organization.
 It’s a longer document that includes more information than an executive summary in case your stakeholders need more details.

 This free small business plan template outlines the key points that any entrepreneur should include when first creating a business.
 It can be customized to add more details, depending on your business’s needs.

 Below are a few links to some of the content related to executive summaries.
 Take a look and then stay on the site to watch our hundreds of training videos and read from our extensive blog library.

-We mentioned above how much more you can do with ProjectManager.com, but that was just related to making your executive summary more dynamic.
-But once you have gotten the job, that’s when ProjectManager really comes into service.
-Our cloud-based project management software has the tools you need for every aspect of the project, from planning, executing, monitoring and reporting.
-ProjectManager.com turns project plans into project success.
+We’ve mentioned how much more you can do with ProjectManager, but that was solely related to making your executive summary more dynamic.
+Once you’ve secured the job, that’s when ProjectManager really comes into service.
+Our online project management software has the tools you need for every aspect of the project, from planning, executing, monitoring and reporting.
+ProjectManager turns project plans into project success.
 See for yourself by taking this free 30-day trial.